U.S. Border Patrol beefs up California coast enforcement

-The agency's San Diego Sector, which employs some 2,600 agents to police 60 miles (96 km) of land border and 114 miles (183 km) of coast, has seen maritime apprehensions triple in the past five years while arrests on land have dropped to less than a sixth of 2008 levels.
+The agency's San Diego Sector, which employs some 2,600 agents to police 60 miles of land border and 114 miles of coast, has seen maritime apprehensions triple in the past five years while arrests on land have dropped to less than a sixth of 2008 levels.

 "We have increased staffing along the coast and we are working with Customs and Border Protection to beef up our assets along the coast," San Diego Sector Chief Paul Beeson told Reuters in an interview.
 "We see the threat there increasing and we are significantly increasing our presence."